 Why does every company need a crowdfunding video?

 To set things straight, a business owner needs to understand why video is superior to other communication means when it comes to crowdfunding.
-The medium allows you to show passion and connection to the project like no other – here’s some reasons why:
+The medium allows you to show passion and connection to the project like no other – here are some reasons why:

 - Videos create a faster connection between the project owner and the viewer.
 While words can be powerful on their own, seeing a person sharing their passion and excitement about the project through the video inspires trust.
-When a potential patron chooses an investment, it’s crucial for them to know as much as possible about the people on the other side – including their faces and voices.
+When a potential patron chooses an investment, they must know as much as possible about the people on the other side – including their faces and voices.

 - A video has viral potential and can spread across social media faster.
-The fact that Youtube is the most popular website in the world right now is definitely a vote in favor of video content.
-Don’t forget about other platforms as well – on Facebook, 100 million hours of footage are watched every day according to TechCruch.
+The fact that Youtube is the most popular website in the world right now is a vote in favor of video content.
+So don’t forget about other platforms as well – on Facebook, 100 million hours of footage are watched every day according to TechCrunch.
 If your project’s video manages to go viral, it’ll have a better sharing rate across all social media channels than even the most powerful text ever could.

 Types of videos for main crowdfunding platforms

-There are over a dozen websites that post and promote crowdfunding projects.
+While creating a crowdfunding platform you could face many difficulties.
+There are over a dozen websites (crowdfunding video company) that post and promote crowdfunding projects.
 If you’re serious about getting your project funded by people online, it’s worth giving each of these platforms a shot.

 While not as famous for first-time crowdfunders, Indiegogo is certainly a platform worth looking into.
-It’s rapidly developing, has better conditions for creators than Kickstarter, and isn’t as crowded.
-If you decided to host your project on Indiegogo, keep in mind that the platform doesn’t allow users to upload videos from a computer.
+Moreover, it’s rapidly developing, has better conditions for creators than Kickstarter, and isn’t as crowded.
+Therefore, if you decided to host your project on Indiegogo, keep in mind that the platform doesn’t allow users to upload videos from a computer.
 However, you can paste a Youtube or Vimeo link.

 GoFundMe is the number one crowdfunding platform to collect donations for personal goals (getting a degree, for instance) as well as getting funds for non-profit incentives.
 According to the website’s official website, over $4 billion has been raised by now.

-Similar to Indiegogo, GoFundMe doesn’t allow to upload videos from your own filesystem.
-You should upload them to Youtube or Vimeo in order to post on the crowdfunding platform.
+Similar to Indiegogo, GoFundMe doesn’t allow you to upload videos from your filesystem.
+You should upload them to Youtube or Vimeo to post on the crowdfunding platform.

-A step-by-step guide to creating a crowdfunding video
+A step-by-step guide to create a crowdfunding video

 Shooting a video that people would actually enjoy might seem challenging at first glance.
 In fact, it doesn’t require any special location or equipment – luckily, there are even smartphone cameras to take advantage of.